Logo

 Common sense and a growing body of research tell us that well-connected neighborhoods are friendlier places to live, with less crime, healthier residents, higher property values, and better service from local government and public utilities.

 The seed for FPF was planted in 2000 when Valerie and I wanted to meet and get to know our own neighbors.
-We started a precursor to FPF, then and it boomed in our own Five Sisters neighborhood.
+We started a precursor to FPF then, and it boomed in our own "Five Sisters" Burlington neighborhood.
+Check out our current coverage area.

-What we found then is now playing out across dozens of Vermont towns... once people have an easy and safe way to communicate with neighbors, they will!
+What we found then is now playing out across all Vermont towns... once people have an easy and safe way to communicate with neighbors, they will!
 And that simple act adds up.
 The cumulative impact can be huge... after months of FPF, people often report feeling more connected to neighbors, more tuned in to local goings on, and more a part of their community.
 And in many cases, people then become more active... organizing a group yard sale, mentoring a local kid, volunteering for a park clean-up, voting on election day, etc. That's what FPF is all about!

 Thanks for checking out Front Porch Forum!

--Michael Wood-Lewis, CEO and co-founder
+-Michael Wood-Lewis, Co-Founder & CEO

 Our Team